zenoamaro/react-quill/README.md

 ### Deprecated props

-Support for the `toolbar`, `styles`, `pollInterval` Quill options has long been deprecated, and has been disabled since quite some time.
-ReactQuill will not warn you anymore if you try using them.
+Support for the `toolbar`, `styles`, `pollInterval` Quill options has long disabled.
+Starting from this release, ReactQuill will not warn you anymore if you try using them.

 ### ReactQuill Mixin

 The ReactQuill Mixin allowed injecting the core functionality that made ReactQuill tick into your own components, and create deeply customized versions.

-A tiny amount of people have been using the Mixin, and have been considered an anti-pattern for a long time now, so we have decided to finalize its deprecation.
+The Mixin has been considered an anti-pattern for a long time now, so we have decided to finalize its deprecation.

-There is no upgrade path from the Mixin.
+There is no upgrade path.
 If you have a use case that relied on the Mixin, you're encouraged to open an issue, and we will try to provide you with a new feature to make it possible, or dedicated support to migrate out of it.

 ### Toolbar component